BenD0G/terraform-modules/README.md

 ## http-api-lambda-router
 Given an existing subdomain (`foo.bar.com`), make `api.foo.bar.com`, and wire up a list of HTTP routes to lambda backends.

+## lambda-execution-role
+Centralise a lot of the boiler plate needed for running a lambda.